mmanimanasa/mmanimanasa.github.io/README.md

+## mmanimanasa.github.io

-## Simple Piano
+### Simple Piano Board

-In this a simple piano of 17 keys has been created using Java Script

-### Different Files
+## Files Description

-For this piano to run the sound file should be downloaded locally and should be linked with keyboard keys.

-This logic was written in the JavaScript file(.js) and the styling is done in HTML and CSS files

-### To Run

-Download the file and copy the path of the file locally and run that path in any browser.
+The Piano board contains the structure with Respect to the keyboard keys.
+We have taken keyboardkeys values to design the piano.

+Piano plays the sound with respect to their key values of the keyboard.